 - Delayed cooking, baking, and kitchen chores until the cooler evening hours.

-- Cracked windows at bedtime to let in cool nighttime air.
+- Opened windows at bedtime to let in the cool nighttime air.

 - Blew fans across blocks of ice.